brandon-bethke-neudesic/bpm/README.md

     bpm install ../mortar.git --remote=brandon
     bpm install https://neudesic.timu.com/projects/timu/code/master/mortar.git

 The version number in the bpm.json will be incremented automatically when the install command is used.
+If the commit is not specified then the last commit hash will be used.

 Update the commit of existing dependency to the latest